 Our Art Gallery

-Eventually these books find their way to our art table.
-Nearby is a cabinet filled to the brim with paints, pastels, construction paper, scissors, colored pencils, water colors, markers, drawing pencils, glue, craft sticks…. you name it!
-Supplies come flying out and they spend hours inventing the very things they read about in the books.
-If things go well they’ll use their creations to reenact the stories in the books they read.
+Eventually, these books find their way to our art table.
+Nearby is a cabinet filled to the brim with paints, pastels, construction paper, scissors, colored pencils, watercolors, markers, drawing pencils, glue, craft sticks…. you name it!
+Supplies come flying out, and they spend hours inventing the very things they read about in the books.
+If things go well, they’ll use their creations to reenact the stories in the books they read.
 This process goes on for weeks.
-I can sit back and watch immense amounts of problem solving, planning, negotiating with one another, rethinking, retooling, improvising, and improving.
+I can sit back and watch immense amounts of problem-solving, planning, negotiating with one another, rethinking, retooling, improvising, and improving.
 I have learned the best learning happens when I don’t interfere.
-My job is provide the materials and perhaps some advice if asked.
+My job is to provide the materials and perhaps some advice if asked.
 That’s it!

 The art table – though most projects end up so big they do them all over the house.

-That year they’ve created a room sized castle from cardboard with GREAT detail.
+That year they’ve created a room-sized castle from cardboard with GREAT detail.
 They beg cardboard from just about anyone.
-Fortunately for them their grandparents work in a place with an abundant supply!
+Fortunately for them, their grandparents work in a place with an abundant supply!
 The castle came down and went back up, refined, from time to time.
-They made their own catapults, bows and arrows, and long spears.
+They made their catapults, bows and arrows, and long spears.